3 DAYS FROM $549

 There is perhaps no better way to experience daily life in Southeast Asia than by sailing on one of its most famous rivers: the legendary Mekong.
 Vantage invites you to embark on a fascinating adventure that combines a comprehensive Angkor Wat tour with a relaxing and illuminating Mekong River cruise.
 You’ll travel on the RV Jayavarman – a truly deluxe ship that is as spacious as it is beautiful.
 Named after a 12th century Khmer King, this 27-cabin river boat perfectly blends modern luxuries with traditional charm — and it will take you through exquisite and exotic scenery in one of the world’s most captivating locales.

 On this Asia adventure, you’ll enjoy 13 Included Features and a remarkable 20 Cultural Discoveries, as well as experiencing an incomparable UNESCO World Heritage Site: Angkor Wat.
 Explore deep jungles and golden-roofed temples, visit grand edifices and floating villages, and interact with locals along the way.
 You’ll spend three nights in Siem Reap so that you can explore Angkor, one of the world’s most famous yet striking ancient sites.
-This extended time ensures you’ll have plenty of time explore the world’s largest religions monument fully, from the famous stone faces of Bayon to the signature spires that have graced the Cambodian flag for decades.
-You’ll also spend two nights in Ho Chi Minh City (Saigon) and two nights in Hanoi, Vietnam’s bustling capital.
+This extended time ensures you’ll have plenty of time to explore the world’s largest religions monument fully, from the famous stone faces of Bayon to the signature spires that have graced the Cambodian flag for decades.
+You’ll also spend three nights in Ho Chi Minh City (Saigon) and two nights in Hanoi, Vietnam’s bustling capital.

 This trip combines all the the best of this region — the culture, the people, the cities, the temples, and more — into one spectacular itinerary that includes a luxury river cruise, comprehensive Angkor Wat tour, visits to both Hanoi and Saigon, and more.
 Don’t miss out on this once-in-a-lifetime Southeast Asia adventure.